 Director of Graduate Programs and Research

-Research Programs housed in the Faculty of Education
+Research Programs housed in the Okanagan School of Education

 Faculty research interests are varied and intersect.
 The following thematic overview provides access to some of these interests and intersections: